 The boron atom has 5 electrons in total; from that, we have used two of them for the first shell – K-shell.

 Hence, we have 3 electrons with us now, which should be used in the next shell – the L-shell of the Boron atom.

 The second shell of an atom in Bohr’s model is called an L-shell.
 It can hold up to 8 electrons maximum.
 Move to this shell after filling the first K-shell.
 There are already 2 electrons used in the first shell.
 Put the remaining three electrons in the second shell.
 Here, electrons can be filled one at a time in the clockwise direction.

-It is essential to stick to the clock position – 12, 3, 6, and 9 o’clock.
+Sticking to the clock position – 12, 3, 6, and 9 o’clock is essential.
 The remaining 3 electrons of the Boron atom are then placed into the L-shell.
-Move form the top in a clockwise direction.
+Move to form the top in a clockwise direction.
 Put out 1 electron at a time.

 Unlike the first shell, the second shell can hold electrons in any direction.
-This is because the first shell is said to be the noble gas configuration.
+This is because the first shell is the noble gas configuration.
 Hence, the electrons in the first shell must be in the nearest noble gas configuration as possible.
-In the case of the second shell, there are no restrictions so that the electrons can be filled in any direction.
+In the case of the second shell, there are no restrictions, so the electrons can be filled in any direction.

 However, in the case of the fourth shell, there is a restriction.
 It is said to be the second noble gas configuration.
 Hence, the electrons must be in the nearest noble gas configuration possible.
 As you move along the periodic table, elements become progressively less reactive.
 This is because the outermost electrons are filled with more energy and are more tightly held to the nucleus.
 In this way, the higher-energy electrons are more difficult to remove, leaving the remaining electrons with less energy.